rajatsharma/elkish/README.md

 # Elkish

-> 🚀 Example Express service with ELK Stack 📊
+> 🚀 Example Express service with logging powered by ELK Stack 📊

 A simple Express application built with TypeScript and integrated with the ELK (Elasticsearch, Logstash, Kibana) stack for advanced logging and monitoring.
 All containerized with Docker for easy deployment! 🐳